Adamant-im/adamant-pool/README.md

-ADAMANT Forging pool is a software that helps you running Fogring pool, calculating and transferring voters’ rewards automatically.
+ADAMANT Forging Pool is a software that helps you running a forging pool in ADAMANT blockchain, calculating and transferring voters’ rewards automatically.

 Read more about [Forging, delegates, Fair dPoS, and how to run your Forging pool](https://medium.com/adamant-im/earning-money-on-adm-forging-4c7b6eb15516).